rtmatphys/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral researcher at Center for Quantum Information and Quantum Biology (QIQB), Osaka University.
-After obtaining a PhD in condensed matter experiment, I worked on computational studies of correlated electron systems.
-Now I study application of quantum computation to solving quantum many-body problems, etc.
+I am a project researcher at Center for Quantum Information and Quantum Biology (QIQB), Osaka University.
+My current interest lies in development of near-term quantum algorithms for solving quantum many-body problems.
+I have research experience in condensed matter physics, computational studies of correlated electron systems in addition to experimental studies of topological materials.